countable-web/open-source-corporation/sales/PROPOSALS.md

 ## Scope

 Actionable tactics for achieving the above purpose.
+The author is most experienced writing proposals for the public sector.

 ## Principles